 Apart from avoiding getting valuable items wet, a wet backpack will be much heavier to carry around.
 Fully waterproof backpacks are available but can be quite expensive, so as an alternative, you can use a waterproof pack cover or even a large garbage bag.

-Try to open it as little as possible while you’re hiking, which you can do by storing snacks and things you’ll often need in your pockets, or placing them in dry-bags and securing them on the outside of your bag.
+Try to open it as little as possible while you’re hiking, which you can do by storing snacks and things you’ll often need in your pockets, or placing them in dry-bags and securing them on the outside of your pack.

 The same goes for your map if you’re using one.
 If it’s not waterproof, keep it in a Ziploc bag to avoid water damage.